Paraphrasing vs. Summarizing vs. Quoting

 Paraphrasing and quoting can be confused by writers of all levels, but this can most often be attributed to not citing the original source correctly.
-Both paraphrases and quotes require citations, whether or not the paraphrase is very different from the original.
+Both paraphrases and direct quotations require citations, whether or not the paraphrase is very different from the original.
 When a quote isn’t cited, readers may assume it’s your original thought or that it’s a paraphrase, which is where the confusion comes in.

 If either a quote or paraphrase is not cited properly, it is considered plagiarism.